 XI.
-SUBROGATION AND RIGHT OF RECOVERY
+SUBROGATION AND RIGHT OF RECOVERY, RECOUP, AND SUE FOR LOSSES

 If the Plan provides health care benefits to a Health Plan Member for injuries or illness for which another party is or may be responsible, then the Plan retains the right to repayment of the full cost of all benefits provided by the Plan on behalf of the Health Plan Member that are associated with the injury or illness for which another party is or may be responsible.
 The Plan's rights of recovery apply to any recoveries made by or on behalf of the Health Plan Member from the following third-party sources, as allowed by law, including but not limited to: payments made by a third-party tortfeasor or any insurance company on behalf of the third-party tortfeasor; any payments or awards under an uninsured or underinsured motorist coverage policy; any worker's compensation or disability award or settlement; medical payments coverage under any automobile policy, premises or homeowners medical payments coverage or premises or homeowners insurance coverage; any other payments from a source intended to compensate a Health Plan Member for injuries resulting from an accident or alleged negligence.
+For instance, personal injury protection insurance is designated as the primary payer under Section 627.736, Florida Statutes, and the State has the right to recover payments for benefits that are also covered under a personal injury protection policy.
+These rights and the state's rights also extend to benefits which may be payable through any kind of insurance coverage including but not limited to uninsured/underinsured motorist's coverage.
 For purposes of this SPD, a tortfeasor is any party who has committed injury, or wrongful act done willingly, negligently or in circumstances involving strict liability, but not including breach of contract for which a civil suit can be brought.